 How does a wetsuit work?

-A wetsuit keeps you warm with a thick neoprene fabric, which is a synthetic rubber, and by trapping a layer of water between your skin and the wetsuit, which your body heat warms up.
+A wetsuit keeps you warm with a thick neoprene fabric, which is a synthetic rubber.
+This fabric provides a layer traps the water between your skin and the wetsuit, allowing your body heat to increase.
 The less often that warm water gets exchanged for cold water, the warmer you will stay.
 That is why you want your wetsuit to fit snugly—excess space means it holds more water that won’t get as warm.

 The suit construction can also make a difference.
 Thicker neoprene is warmer, but can limit mobility.
-A wetsuit that has taped seams will be warmer than one that just has stitching since water can come in and out through each needle hole.
+A wetsuit that has taped seams will be warmer than one that only has stitching since water can pass through each needle hole.
 Suits that have a gusset inside the zipper are also warmer as they prevent cold water from flushing in.

 Built for active sports